 His work in the first area – supply chain planning and design with focus on third party logistics services providers – has evolved as part of his agenda to conduct research in collaboration with the local industry.
 He has specifically sought collaborative tie-ups with Singapore based companies such as YCH Logistics, Hewlett-Packard, UPS, Motorola, Caterpillar Logistics, DHL and Dell Computers among others.
 His work in the second area – planning and design of manufacturing systems within a multi-plant context – was initially inspired by his doctoral training and later reinforced by his tie-ups with Singapore based manufacturing firms such as Apple Computers and Keppel-Fels.
 Since his research work has been carried out in rich real-life contexts, and in close collaboration with the local logistics and manufacturing industry, many of the research findings and insights have been shared and implemented in these firms.
 This is a significant impact of his research.
 Another important impact has been the development of robust analytical research methods with broad applications in real life settings.

-- Rohit Bhatnagar, Mehta P., and Teo C.C.
+- R. Bhatnagar, P. Mehta, C.C.
+Teo.
 (2011).
-A Coordinated Approach to Planning and Scheduling Decisions in Supply Chains with Multiple Supply Modes Accepted for Publication.
-International Journal of Production Economics, .
+Coordination of Planning and Scheduling Decisions in Global Supply Chains with Dual Supply Modes.
+International Journal of Production Economics, 131, 473-482.

 - J. Foreman, Jeremie Gallien, J. Alspaugh, F. Lopez, R. Bhatnagar, C.C.Teo, C. Dubois.
 (2010).
 Implementing Supply Routing Optimization in a Make-To-Order Manufacturing Network.
 Manufacturing & Service Operations Management, 12(4), 547-568.